icsga/Yazz/doc/manual.md

 Currently the sound filename is hardwired to "Yazz_FactoryBank.ysn".
 To load the file, press F1.

-To change the current program, send MIDI program change commands.
+You can change the current program by sending MIDI program change commands.
+In Play mode, you can additionally use the '+', '-' keys for program changeing.

 **WARNING: All changes made to a sound will be lost when changing the current program without saving.**